Thiht/transactor/README.md

 - [NestedTransactionsOracle](./stdlib/nested_transactions_oracle.go), an implementation using [Oracle savepoints](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/SAVEPOINT.html),
 - [NestedTransactionsMSSQL](./stdlib/nested_transactions_mssql.go), an implementation using [Microsoft SQL Server savepoints](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/save-transaction-transact-sql?view=sql-server-ver16),
 - [NestedTransactionsNone](./stdlib/nested_transactions_none.go), an implementation that prevents using nested transactions.
+- [NestedTransactionsFlattened](./stdlib/nested_transactions_flat.go), an implementation which allows to create nested transaction without savepoint, it allows to keep the original transaction in order to simplify the commit system.
+Must not be used when you want to keep intermediate sql changes.

 ### Use the `dbGetter` in your repositories